-- (1) Similar treatment provided for certain "good reason" terminations, as described in "Key Components of Our Programs Severance Benefits" found on page 49; however, there would be no termination payment in the event of an involuntary termination for cause. - (2) The amounts assume full acceleration, which, as discussed above, may not occur to the extent that it would result in an excise tax that decreases the after-tax value of the awards to an NEO. - (3) Long-term Incentives include grants of RPSRs and RSRs.
-Results in a benefit under Voluntary Termination only if eligible for retirement treatment under the terms and conditions of the grants. - (4) Represents the following benefits under the Severance Plan, assuming a termination date of December 31, 2019: (i) cash severance equivalent to one and a half times the sum of the annual base salary and target annual bonus, (ii) continued medical/dental coverage for the severance period, (iii) financial planning/income tax preparation fees for the year following termination and (iv) outplacement services up to 15% of salary.
+- (1) Mr. Bedingfield is not included due to his last day of employment on February 21, 2020. - (2) Similar treatment provided for certain "good reason" terminations, as described in "Key Components of Our Programs Severance Benefits" found on page 54; however, there would be no termination payment in the event of an involuntary termination for cause. - (3) The amounts assume full acceleration, which, as discussed above, may not occur to the extent that it would result in an excise tax that decreases the after-tax value of the awards to an NEO. - (4) Long-term Incentive awards result in a benefit under Voluntary Termination only if eligible for retirement treatment under the terms and conditions of the grants. - (5) Represents the following benefits under the Severance Plan, assuming a termination date of December 31, 2020: (i) cash severance equivalent to one and a half times the sum of the annual base salary and target annual bonus, (ii) continued medical/dental coverage for the severance period, (iii) financial planning/income tax preparation fees for the year following termination and (iv) outplacement services up to 15% of salary.